open5e/open5e/source/monsters/tome-of-beasts/M/mamura.rst

 **Claw.** *Melee Weapon Attack:* +7 to hit, range 5 ft., one target.
 *Hit:* 8 (1d8 + 4) slashing damage, and the target must succeed
-on a DC 15 Constitution saving throw or be poisoned for 1 round.
+on a DC 15 Constitution saving throw or be :ref:`srd:poisoned` for 1 round.
 The poison duration is cumulative with multiple failed saving throws.